|

 “We need a graveyard dishwasher at the café.
 It pays union wages,” he said enthusiastically, trying to make it sound like a real good job.

 “Okay, I’ll do it,” I agreed.
 That night at midnight I started my first real job, a job with a weekly paycheck.
 I felt important.
 But, now I was tired of it.
 I felt like a zombie.
-Trudging through the heat I told myself, I’m quitting.
-I can’t work when school starts, anyway.
+Trudging through the heat I told myself,

 I reached highway 11-G and crossed over into Black’s Addition, a community of cheap houses, trailer houses, diseased Dutch Elm trees and lots of dogs.
 When I got home Mom and Bill were there.
 I announced my decision to quit working.